kubernetes/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions.md

 use this behavior, which then applies to all CustomResourceDefinitions in your cluster.

-Provided you enabled the feature gate, Kubernetes implements _validation racheting_ for CustomResourceDefinitions.
+Provided you enabled the feature gate, Kubernetes implements _validation ratcheting_ for CustomResourceDefinitions.
 The API server is willing to accept updates to resources that are not valid after the update, provided that each part of the resource that failed to validate was not changed by the update operation.
 In other words, any invalid part of the resource